Tell Us AboutYour Case

 Angela has served as a member of the Golden Gate Bridge District and has served on the Outer-Continental Shelf Board of Control, as Vice-Chair of the San Francisco County Transportation Authority, and as Chair of the Transportation Authority's Finance Committee, as a member of the Association of Bay Area Governments, lifetime member of the National Association for the Advancement of Colored People (NAACP) and the San Francisco Mental Health Board.

 Angela is a lifetime member of the Dante Society of America, The Society for Professional Journalists, The Bar Association of San Francisco, USF School of Law’s Labor & Employment Law Advisory Board and The American Trial Lawyers Association and is on the Board of Directors for The Dalai Lama Center for Ethics and Transformative Values at MIT.
-She also serves as Chair of the Board of Directors for the National Shrine of St. Francis of Assisi, and is the national Director of the Knights of Saint Francis of Assisi and Archconfraternity comprised of volunteers who are dedicated to the total management of the Porziuncola Nuova and to protect, secure and financially sustain the National Shrine of Saint Francis and the Porziuncola Nuova.
+She also served as Chair of the Board of Directors for the National Shrine of St. Francis of Assisi, and is the international Director of the Knights of Saint Francis of Assisi and Archconfraternity comprised of volunteers who are dedicated to the total management of the Porziuncola Nuova and to protect, secure and financially sustain the National Shrine of Saint Francis and the Porziuncola Nuova.
 Angela has supported such groups as the Equal Rights Advocates, Raoul Wallenberg Jewish Democratic Club, Bay Area Young Positives, Mothers Against Drunk Driving, the Harvey Milk Lesbian/Gay/Bisexual/Transgender Democratic Club, San Francisco Tomorrow, and many other Democratic clubs and neighborhood groups.